dauwhe/wpub-explainer/README.md

 ```

-`readingOrder` defines the sequence of resources that form the publication. `resources` enumerates all the other resources that are required to render the publication.
-Schema.org is used for most publication metadata.
+Note that `readingOrder` defines the sequence of primary resources that form the publication. `resources` enumerates all the other resources that are required to render the publication.

 ## Design choices

-### Structural

-The key questions are [1] identifying which resources form the publication and [2] defining an ordering of primary resources.
+The key questions are [1] identifying the "bounds" of the publication, [2] defining the ordering of the primary resources, and [3] figuring out how to express metadata for the publication as a whole.

-One possibility is **transclusion**, having a single resource which contains all the other resources.
-XML has often used such an approach, and it can be expressed in HTML in several ways, from HTML imports to iframes.

-Membership in a publication could also be defined using `scope`, as WAM does.

-The PWG has decided to use a different approach, using lists linked from (or embedded in) HTML to both identify the consituents of a publication and define an ordering.
-In EPUB such information was defined in a "package" file and serialized in XML.
-As mentioned above, WPUB uses a "manifest" file which is serialized as JSON-LD.
+### 1. What's part of the publication?

+- The [Web Application Manifest spec](https://w3c.github.io/manifest/) uses `scope` to define the extent of a web application.

+- Every component of an EPUB publication must be listed in an XML package file.

+- Web sites do not define their boundaries.

+- XML sometimes uses the idea of *transclusion*: having a single resource represent the whole but containing pointers to the constituent sub-resources.
+This concept can also be realized in HTML using iframes, HTML imports, etc.

+The web publications spec has essentially adopted EPUB's approach, with an explicit list of resources.
+Anything that is not part of the `resources` or `readingOrder` manifest members is considered to be outside the web publication.

-#### Exhaustive lists of resources
+### 2. Sequence of primary resources

-Web pages, web sites, and web applications typically don't include a list of referenced resources, like images, stylesheets, and fonts.
-EPUB does require such an exhaustive list.
-The argument has been that offline use cases require such a list, to be provided to a service worker, although counterexamples exist.
+- HTML can express ordering of resources via `rel=prev` and `rel=next`, but these do not have UI support from the browsers (with notably rare exceptions).

+- HTML can also express an ordered list of links with the `nav` element.

+- Transclusion can also define an ordering of the transcluded components.

+- EPUB uses the `spine` element in the XML package file to determine a primary reading order.

+Once again, web publications use an explicit list outside of the content itself, via the `readingOrder` member of the manifest.

+### 3. Metadata

+- EPUB includes metadata in the XML package file

+- There are many ways of embedding metadata in individual HTML files

+- Metadata about a web application can be expressed in the web application manifest file.

+- With transclusion, one could define metadata in the containing file to apply to the whole.

+Web publication metadata is expressed in the manifest.

 ### Relationship to Web Application Manifest

 The Web Publication Manifest appears to be very similar to the Web Application Manifest.
 Both are JSON files that are linked to from HTML, and provide metadata about a composite resource.
-Several arguments have been made against using WAM.
-See also [this](https://github.com/w3c/wpub/wiki/Options-for-Processing-a-Manifest) and [this](https://github.com/w3c/wpub/issues/32).
-But note that the [TAG has spoken](https://github.com/w3c/wpub/issues/32#issuecomment-362273649)!
+Several [arguments](https://github.com/w3c/wpub/wiki/Options-for-Processing-a-Manifest) [have](https://github.com/w3c/wpub/issues/32) been made against using WAM.

 1. WP use cases are orthogonal to those of WAM.
 Nothing is stopping a creator of a web publication from also using a web application manifest, if the publication author desires for the publication to be installable, etc.